-have been in view soon after.
+metre visibility, the runway should have been in view soon after.
 With the runway in sight, you could then turn wildly to get on course21 (it's very hard to be lined up perfectly) and land "normally" (which for me involves a lot of bouncing around and cursing).
-Park the plane, then Land; eat hamburger stagger out of the cockpit and have another hamburger!
+Park the plane, then stagger out of the cockpit and have another hamburger!